-Keep it "e-free" Today it's necessary to unplug before tuning into the natural world.
+Keep it technology free!
+Today it’s necessary to unplug before tuning into the natural world.
 Leave electronic gizmos behind.
 Consider your cell phone for emergency use only.

-Pack daypacks with bright colored layers for warmth and rain.
-A boy in an orange ball cap straying off-trail is easier to spot than a brunette in blue jeans wandering into the forest's shadows.
+Pack day packs with bright colored clothing for warmth and rain.
+A boy in an orange ball cap straying off-trail is easier to spot than a brunette in blue jeans wandering into the forest’s shadows.
 Give each hiker a whistle with instructions to keep in their pocket and use only when lost.
-Stash the trail map, first aid supplies, and a surprise snack in your pack along with along with an "emergency only" cell phone (turned off) or gps devise.
+Stash the trail map, first aid supplies, and a surprise snack in your pack along with along with an “emergency only” cell phone (turned off) or GPS device.

 Tell someone else where your group is going, expected return time and stick to the plans.

-Invite your child's buddy along, you'll hear more laughs and fewer whines.
-The duo will concoct crazy games while hiking and neither will want to look slow.
+Invite your child’s buddy along, you’ll hear more laughs and fewer whines.
+The duo will keep one another entertained while hiking and the competition factor will make neither one of them want to look slow!

-Arrive at the trailhead early in the day.
-If you don't, afternoon rainstorms may cancel the opportunity to see that moose in the willows ("Best Hike" #72 State Forest S.P.) or play creek crossing games ("Best Hike" #7, Anne U.White Trail is a "fav" amongst toddlers).
-Have all hikers use the nearest toilet, then check that each one has their own water bottle and daypack.
-In order to keep tabs on each hiker's fluid intake I discourage water bottle sharing
+Arrive at the trail head early in the day.
+If you don’t, afternoon rainstorms may cancel the opportunity to see wildlife or play creek crossing games.
+Have all hikers use the nearest toilet, then check that each one has their own water bottle and day pack.
+In order to keep tabs on each hiker’s fluid intake you should discourage water bottle sharing.

-Assign "TL" (trail leaders) (or "engine" and "caboose" for very young hikers), The status gives kids an energy boost and encourages them to pay close attention to the trail.
-Switching the title to a lagging hiker keeps the group moving at a steady pace.
-It's only fair to let young leaders know in advance where the "change of command" takes place.
+Assign “TL” (trail leaders) (or “engine” and “caboose” for very young hikers), The status gives kids an energy boost and encourages them to pay close attention to the trail.
+If there is a lagging hiker, give them the opportunity to be trail leader, and it will keep the group moving at a steady pace.

 Take interest in your child’s natural curiosity.
 When your son shows you a snail captured in his palm, enhance his discovery by asking him questions like, “How does it see?”
 “Can you find its mouth?”
 “Do you think it can hear us talk?”